Flowers are organized alphabetically by genus and species. Hover over a photo series to control the images.

 Hidden Flower, Thicksepal Catseye (Cryptantha crassisepala)

 There are many species of Cryptantha.
-My identification to the species level is bolstered by Littlefield and Burns' inclusion of C. crassisepala in their book and by the fact that similar-looking species apparently don't extend into the Albuquerque area.
-By the way, that brown stain on my index finger is due to having accidentally crushed aphids earlier in the morning.
+My identification to the species level is bolstered by Littlefield and Burns's inclusion of C. crassisepala in their book and by the fact that similar-looking species apparently don't extend into the Albuquerque area.

 Phlox or Bindweed Heliotrope (Heliotropium convolvulaceum)